MicrosoftDocs/Hololens/hololens/hololens-calibration.md

 #### Eye calibration behavior on HoloLens 2 builds 20H2 and newer

 With the inception of [Auto Eye Position Support](hololens-release-notes-2004.md#auto-eye-position-support)  as of Windows Holographic, version 20H2, you don't have to disable calibration.
-The calibration prompt appears automatically only if you are using an Eye Tracking-enabled app.
+The calibration prompt appears automatically only if you're using an Eye Tracking-enabled app.

 #### Disabling eye calibration on HoloLens 2 older builds